KaluOkorie/Customer-Segmentation/README.md

 ## 🎯 About This Project

 Have you ever wondered why some marketing campaigns succeed while others fail?
 This project dives deep into customer behavior data to answer exactly that.
-Using clustering algorithms, I analyzed how different customer segments respond to marketing campaigns - uncovering patterns that can transform how businesses approach their marketing strategies.
+Using clustering algorithms, I analyzed how different customer segments respond to marketing campaigns,  uncovering patterns that can transform how businesses approach their marketing strategies.

 ## 💡 The Insight That Surprised Me